Brow Lift in Akron, OH

 Numbness is often replaced by itching on the top of the scalp as a patient’s nerves heal.
 These itching sensations can take up to six months to completely disappear.
 If Dr. Carp uses bandages, they will be removed only one or two days after surgery.
 The staples or stitches, on the other hand, will be removed in approximately two weeks.
 Sometimes, these are removed in two stages.

 Due to the trauma to the area, some of the hair surrounding the incision may be thinner or fall out.
 However, normal hair growth usually resumes in less than three months.
-Although it is extremely rare, permanent hair loss has occurred in a small minority of patients.
+Although it is extremely rare, a small minority of patients experience no further fair growth in the area.

 Patients who undergo an endoscopic forehead lift may experience some numbness, mild swelling, and discomfort around the incision area.